hriprsd/ula/README.md

 ./gradlew assembleDebug # to build debug apk for testing ./gradlew assembleRelease # to build release apk for production
 ```
+This command will generate the APK file in the `UI/android/app/build/outputs/apk/` directory.

 The build apk can be copied over to a virtual device/simulator on IDE of choice or an android device to be installed and used.